-As of June 30, 2017, we did not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities.
-On October 10, 2016, we entered into an administrative services agreement pursuant to which have agreed to pay an Affiliate a total of \$10,000 per month for office space, administrative and support services.
-Upon completion of a Business Combination or our liquidation, we will cease paying these monthly fees.
-We paid an Affiliate \$10,000 for such services for the three months ended June 30, 2017.
-In order to preserve liquidity, as of April 30, 2017, the Affiliate has agreed to defer payment of the monthly administrative fee under the Administrative Services Agreement until the initial Business Combination, at which time all such accrued but unpaid fees will be paid to the Affiliate.
+As of March 31, 2018, we did not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities.
+On October 10, 2016, we entered into an administrative services agreement pursuant to which have agreed to pay an Affiliate of our Sponsor a total of \$10,000 per month for office space, administrative and support services.
+Upon completion of a business combination or our liquidation, we will cease paying these monthly fees.
+In order to preserve liquidity, as of April 30, 2017, the Affiliate has agreed to defer payment of the monthly administrative fee under the Administrative Services Agreement until the initial business combination, at which time all such accrued but unpaid fees will be paid to the Affiliate.

-The underwriters are entitled to underwriting commissions of 5.5%, of which 2.0% (\$6,200,000) was paid at the closing of the Public Offering and Over-allotment Option, and 3.5% (\$10,850,000) was deferred.
-The deferred underwriting commissions held in the Trust Account will be forfeited in the event we do not complete a Business Combination, subject to the terms of the underwriting agreement.
-The underwriters are not entitled to any interest accrued on the deferred underwriting commissions.
+The Underwriters are entitled to underwriting commissions of 5.5%, of which 2.0% (\$6,200,000) was paid at the closing of the Public Offering and Over-allotment Option, and 3.5% (\$10,850,000) was deferred.
+The deferred underwriting commissions held in the Trust Account will be forfeited in the event we do not complete a business combination, subject to the terms of the Underwriting Agreement.
+The Underwriters are not entitled to any interest accrued on the deferred underwriting commissions.